Recurrent artery of Heubner: Function

 The recurrent artery of Heubner supplies the anteromedial section of the caudate nucleus and the anterioinferior section of the internal capsule, as well as parts of the putamen and septal nuclei.

 Clinical significance

-The recurrent artery of Heubner may become obstructed.
-This may cause infarction in those subcortical areas and thus hemiparesis.
+Infarction of the artery may brachiofacial hemiparesis due to ischemia of the anterior limb of internal capsule.
 More proximal portions of the artery may cause spastic paraparesis and sensory loss contralateral to the lesioned side.
 Urinary incontinence and gait apraxia may also occur.
 Occlusive damage to Heubner's artery may also present with contralateral grip reflex issues, and symptoms of frontal lobe disorder.
 Contralateral gaze preference with or without transcortical motor aphasia may present in instances where the left hemisphere is affected in this type of occlusion.

 History

 The recurrent artery of Heubner is named after the German paediatrician Otto Heubner.